thk-cheng/lbry_batch_uploader/README.md

 A convenient and minimalistic batch uploader for [LBRY Desktop](https://lbry.com/get) written in Python.\
 For a detail specification of the LBRY protocol, please visit https://lbry.tech/

 If you have any questions/suggestions, please open an [issue](https://github.com/thk-cheng/lbry_batch_uploader/issues).
-I am more than happy to discuss with you!
+I am more than happy to discuss with you!\
 There is also a list of ![known issues](#known-issues) below, which contains issues that are directly caused by how LBRY processes transactions.
-Since this project relies on the lbrynet api, these are all unavoidable issues and I could not do much on my part.
+Since this project relies on the lbrynet api, these are all unavoidable and I could not do much on my part.

 If you find any mistakes/room for improvement, please open a [pull request](https://github.com/thk-cheng/lbry_batch_uploader/pulls).
 I will respond asap!